 - 23/24 June – Saintes (F).
 Railway marshalling yards.

 - 24/25 June – Flers (F) (2nd).
 Flying-bomb sites (in ND749 PH-J)

 - 27/28 June – Vaires-sur-Marne (F).
 Railway yards east of Paris.

 Their first operation on the night of 3/4 May 1944 was to attack the German Panzer military depot at Mailly-le-Camp.
-That night 42 aircraft were lost (11.6% of the total) mostly to night fighters and was a very tough start to their standard tour of 30 operations.
+That night 42 RAF bombers were lost (11.6% of the total) mostly to night fighters and it was a very tough start to their standard tour of 30 operations.
 The later operations were part of the Bomber Command ‘Transportation Plan’ that aimed to destroy the railway infrastructure in support of the D-Day landings on 6th June.
 This successfully helped to stop German reinforcements being sent against the Allied armies still fighting their way out of Normandy.

 Their 17th operation was to bomb the railway marshalling yards at Vaires-sur-Marne on the eastern outskirts of Paris on the night of 27/28 June 1944.
 They took off from Wickenby at 00:29, flew via their waypoint at Gravesend in Kent, then suffered engine problems approaching the target but dropped their bombs as planned betwee 03:00 and 03:06.
 While over the target they were hit by flak and where soon losing height rapidly, so the pilot gave the order to abandon aircraft.
 All of the crew parachuted to the ground relatively safely to the south-west of Paris in the area around Gif sur Yvette.